Full video at Kinetic Labs

 Tendons aren’t just ropes that connect muscles to bones—they’re more like springs.
 They store and release energy to help you move efficiently, especially during activities like running or jumping.
 For example, a healthy Achilles tendon acts like a spring that propels you forward with each step allowing for more efficient movement with less effort. |

-Step-by-Step Tendon Rehabilitation
+Tendon Rehabilitation Progression

 |